 I am by no means an expert on classical music, but I enjoy it thoroughly…

 In fact, every day when I wake up, my routine is exactly the same: I meditate, brew myself some nice coffee, turn on my workstation, then I load some classical music on Spotify while glancing over the news and setting myself up for the opening session.
+I can’t be the only person who enjoys spending time listening to classical music, or any music for that matter, as 750,000 songs are streamed on spotify each minute.
+That is a lot of people, many of whom may find a new-found interest in different genres, like classical.
 If you need some inspiration for some great classical music to listen to, head over to Headliner for a list of the best.

 I enjoy classical music because I feel it does not physically saturate my senses, nor does it overwhelm me with emotions.

 Of course not every classical piece is the same.
 Some will arise within you a range of incredibly strong, sometimes overwhelming emotions.
 But I’m not referring to that kind of classical music.
 I’m referring to the calming and soothing type.

 I find the steady tempo and volume of such pieces more conducive to peak performance than other styles of music, music with lyrics, or even silence.